Pak Army soldier martyred in Balochistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A Pakistan Army soldier was martyred in exchange of firing with terrorists in the Awaran district of Balochistan.
+RAWALPINDI: A Pakistan Army soldier martyred in exchange of firing with terrorists in Awaran district of Balochistan.